 Validates all the rules of Bitcoin - A full node ensures you are actually receiving the bitcoin you think you are.
 Not running a full node means you are outsourcing the truth from an external source.
 It's better to use the source of truth directly.

 Increases privacy - If you don't use a full node your transactions need to be broadcasted by a third party meaning they could track transactions.
 A full node broadcasts transactions directly to the Bitcoin network.
+However, it could also reveal your public IP so you may want to take extra measures to help mitigate that by running the node over TOR.

 It helps the network - Running a full node increases network decentralization which increases the security of the network as a whole.
 In addition, if you open port 8333, others will be able to download blockchain data from you.